Interview by Gemma Daou, Doctor of Philosophy

 G: Hello!
 Martin Prévost, you are the founder of the Democracy’s Roots project.
 Can you tell us who are you?

 M: I was born in the Brussels-Capital region, of French parents, with a father who worked his entire career in the Common Agricultural Policy CAP.
 So I was immersed in multiculturalism and developed a very great interest in the European Union, which is an example of democratic society throughout the world.
 I studied mathematics, physics and economics at several universities.
 One of my best experiences was traveling alone, with my backpack, through 6 Latin American countries for almost a year.
-I have worked in several various companies which have further strengthened my capacities and have participated in several entrepreneurial projects internationally.
+I have worked in several diverse companies which further strengthened my capacities and participated in several entrepreneurial projects internationally.

 G: How did you come up with the idea for Democracy’s Roots?

 M: I was studying statistics at a distance university in Spain at the time.
 I was immediately fascinated by the value of what I call “answer comparisons”.
 I was already working in startups and I brought this mathematics closer to civic innovations.
 I have always had a huge interest in politics.
 The thoughts that led me to launch Democracy’s Roots were primarily mathematical, although I am now riding the rising tide of new civic innovation technologies.
 I have of course developed the models over time and thanks to the various aids found on my entrepreneurial path.